prosopo/provider/README.md

 ## Deploy contract node

+> NOTE: The easiest way to deploy the Prosopo contract and run the tests is via the [integration repository](https://github.com/prosopo-io/integration/).
+The following instructions explain how to setup the repositories manually.

 Go to the [protocol](https://github.com/prosopo-io/protocol) repository and run the `deploy` script after you have set the deployer in an `env` file

 Generate a mnemonic and address: